 Hot springs really depend on what you are looking for and how much you want to spend.
-Hot Springs are the only activity that do not need to be booked in advance and can be paid upon entrance, except for Tabacon which must be booked one day in advance.
+Hot Springs are the only activity that do not need to be booked in advance and can be paid upon entrance, except for The Springs and Tabacon which must be booked one day in advance.

-Los Laureles is a local and person favourite with its three large cold pools, several smaller hot pools, waterslides, covered picnic tables and a snack shack.
-You can bring your own food and drinks, although beverages are no allowed in the pools.
+Los Laureles is a local and personal favourite with its three large cold pools, several smaller hot pools, waterslides, covered picnic tables and a snack shack.
+You can bring your own food and drinks, although beverages are not allowed in the pools.
 Bring a small padlock to secure your belongings in the lockers provided.
 We recommend going during the week as weekends tend to be very crowded.

 Los Lagos is a good family option.
 It has two large cold pools, waterslides and numerous secluded hot pools.
 In addition to the pools it also offers spa facilities, a frog farm, crocodile farm and butterfly gardens.

 $28 pp. with lunch or dinner or $15 for just the hot springs, including the discount

 Eco Termales is perfect for adults because there are no waterslides or activities for kids.
 They limit the number of people to 100 at a time to prevent overcrowding.
 There are 2 time slots for passes 10-4 and 5-10 pm.

 $59/adult and $38/child (5-11 years old) with a meal, $38/adult and $24.75/child for just the hot springs including a 5% discount